Best CoQ10 for Fertility: Ubiquinol Guide

 Is CoQ10 safe when trying to conceive?

 CoQ10 has a strong safety profile in the preconception period.
-It is generally well tolerated at doses up to 600 mg per day, with no significant adverse effects reported in fertility research.
-However, it is typically stopped once pregnancy is confirmed due to limited safety data during pregnancy.
+A comprehensive safety review found no serious adverse effects at doses up to 1,200 mg/day (Hidaka et al., 2008).
+It is typically stopped once pregnancy is confirmed due to limited safety data during pregnancy.
 Always discuss with your doctor before starting.

 What is the difference between ubiquinol and ubiquinone for fertility?

 Ubiquinol is the active, reduced form of CoQ10 that the body uses directly.
 Ubiquinone must first be converted into ubiquinol before it can be used.
-Ubiquinol absorbs more efficiently — particularly in people over 35 — making it the preferred form for fertility purposes where higher tissue CoQ10 levels are the goal.
+A clinical study found ubiquinol produces 72% higher plasma levels than ubiquinone at the same dose (Langsjoen & Langsjoen, 2014), making it the preferred form for fertility purposes where higher tissue CoQ10 levels are the goal.
+For a complete preconception protocol including vitamin D and other essential nutrients, see our conception vitamins guide.